21 Thanksgiving Charcuterie Boards Too Good to Be a Side Dish in 2025

 11. Herb It Up

-Emphasize all things aromatic and fresh with an herb-themed Thanksgiving charcuterie board.
-If your focus is on a Thanksgiving turkey charcuterie board, this idea is sure to take your turkey from bland to flavorful.
+Lean into all things aromatic and fresh with an herb-themed Thanksgiving charcuterie board.
+If you’re building a Thanksgiving turkey charcuterie board, this approach brings out rich, savory notes in every bite.

-Include rosemary and oregano marinated turkey breast, dill-infused goat cheese and herb-spiced nuts.
+Include rosemary and oregano marinated turkey breast, dill-infused goat cheese and herb-spiced nuts to tie it all together.

 12. Dried Ingredients